aramirezreyes/RamirezReyes_ShallowWaterInFPlane/README.md

 On the Shallow Water model of Oceananigans.jl.
 It is currently supposed to work on GPU are CPU architecture.

-To see usage see scripts/run_oceananigans_example_gpu.jl and scripts/run_oceananigans_example_gpu.jl

 It relies in:
 - Oceananigans.jl for the model
-- DrWatson.jl for the experiment management

 It currently includes:
 - f plane